Thyssenkrupp234/ra1nm8/README.md

 - Completely revamped UI (Floyd-thecat)
 - Automated exploit detection (decides what exploit to use based on your system version)

->> why is this built in electron and not swift or c++ or something <<
+> why is this built in electron and not swift or c++ or something?

->> because electron is easy to implement cross platform and i have the most knowledge writing desktop apps with it <<
+because electron is easy to implement cross platform and i have the most knowledge writing desktop apps with it <<